 Federal Student Loan

 As you could probably guess, federal loans come from the government, mostly through the FAFSA program (discussed below).
-A federal loan differ from private student loan in more than name; their available funds can be a bit more unpredictable, since they are dependent on government spending.
+A federal loan differs from private student loan in more than name; their available funds can be a bit more unpredictable, since they are dependent on government spending.
 Additionally, federal loans may offer fixed interest rates, which can benefit students who are uncertain about their financial future upon graduation.

 Private Student Loan